JoshuaDjordjevic/steganography/README.md

+<div id="top"></div>

 # About This Repo

 I created this repository to experiment with a form of Steganography - Least significant bit substitution.
-If we'd like to know how this works under the hood we can take a look at the simplest example ( see [LSB Substitution Explained](##LSB Substitution Explained) ).
+If we'd like to know how this works under the hood we can take a look at the simplest example (see the explanation below).
 More code will be added to this repository as I continue testing things.

 # Requirements